the-visual-coder/astorm/readme.md

 2. Download **`Astrom_Installer.exe`**
 3. Run it and follow the setup wizard

 > ⚠️ Windows may show a SmartScreen warning because Astrom isn't code-signed yet.
 Click **"More info" → "Run anyway"** to proceed.
-This is a known limitation of unsigned open-source software.
+This is a known limitation of unsigned software.

 ## 🗺️ Roadmap